OhioMeansJobs offers two options for job seekers to obtain search results – Job Title and Keywords.

 All operators should be entered in uppercase, while job title and keyword strings should appear in lowercase.
 This will allow for maximum clarity.

-At this time, Boolean operators (and/or/and not) are only supported in the Keyword box.
-Moving forward, support will be added for usage within Job Title as well.
+At this time, Boolean operators (AND / OR / AND NOT) are only supported in the Keyword box.